 8. Elephant Village in Luang Prabang

 Laos is also known as the “Land of a Million Elephants”.
 Of course, the term “million” would be an exaggeration, but you will be happy to see several of our gentle giant friends in the Elephant Village in Luang Prabang.
 Here, you can get a ride on an elephant’s back for a fee.
-This park, which was established in 2001, was founded by Markus Peschke, who wanted to have an elephant sanctuary.
+This park, established in 2001, was founded by Markus Peschke, who wanted an elephant sanctuary.

 9. Mount Phousi in Luang Prabang

 Mount Phousi in Luang Prabang is a 100-meter-high hill that houses Buddhist shrines like the Wat Tham Phou Si and the Wat Chom Si.
 These temples house several statues of Buddha.
 The paths are guided by staircases leading you from one temple to another.
 You can see the beautiful sunrise view if you go out early enough to the summit.

 Wat Phu, or Vat Phou, translates to “mountain temple”.
 This site houses a temple complex, a sanctuary, two palaces, and a library.
 This sanctuary is covered in green grasses and trees, and the path is lined with stone structures that will guide your way.
 This is oftentimes considered the most important archeological site in Laos.
 In 2002, UNESCO designated Wat Phu as a World Heritage Site.